 B-307: Family Employment Plan

+The Family Employment Plan is the Universal Employment Plan for Choices.
 Boards must ensure that Workforce Solutions Office staff develops FEPs within the parameters of Choices and the work first philosophy.
 Work first focuses on immediate attachment to the labor force and on postemployment services to help individuals reach the goal of self-sufficiency.

 Boards must ensure that FEPs are developed for the following: